Alkmaar: Engineering marvels, City of Inventions

-Little known to the outside world, Alkmaar is boasting sevaral technological innovation breakthroughs:
+Little known to the outside world, Alkmaar was the initial engine of technology and industry after the Spanish siege and is boasting several technological innovation breakthroughs

 See the oldest Post-Roman-Era cobbled country road, built in 1274 for military purposes, by Count Floris V.

 See the cradle of all Dutch Polders.
 A polder starts with soggy water-logged land, a ring dyke, a ring canal and water pumping systems, as in windmills.
 Becomes dry, usable land for cows toi graze on.
 Then starts to sink, sink, sink.

 Understand the Windmill technology allowing circular movement to to-and-fro, allowing strong mechanical sawmills to be built.

 Stand on the site of the place where the very first submarine in the world was developed and built by Drebbel.
 It was later demonstrated for the King of England at the Thames river and it actually worked, against all odds.